Solar-Punk-Ltd/ipfs-to-swarm/README.md

     const bee = new Bee('http://your-remote-node:1633')
     ```
 - **Postage Batch ID:**
-  - The batch ID is hardcoded in `src/bee.ts` for simplicity.
-For production use, consider loading it from an environment variable or config file.
+  - The batch ID is provided via the CLI when running the migration tool, allowing you to specify it dynamically for each operation.
 - **Temporary File Handling:**
   - The migration tool downloads files from IPFS to a temporary path.
 Update the logic in `src/ipfs.ts` if you want to change the output location or handle multiple files in parallel.
 - **IPFS Node Endpoint:**